 OHA found insufficient evidence to indicate a causal relationship between cell phone exposures and cancer endpoints.
-Although an association between long-term cell phone use and various brain cancers was found in some studies, more studies found no association between long-term use and cancers.
-Moreover, findings were not consistent among studies and some studies found an increase in tumor incidence that would be expected to surface after a longer period of exposure than reported in some studies in association with RFR.
-Further, most studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
+Some studies found an association between long-term cell phone use and various brain cancers.
+However, more studies found no association between long-term use and cancers.
+There was no consistency among studies.
+Some studies found an increase in tumor incidence expected after longer exposure than reported in some studies that examined the association between cell phone use and health effects.
+Further, most studies were not able to measure actual RFR for any one person, and relied on personal recollection of habits, translated into exposure measures.
+OHA also reviewed the literature for a potential effect on noncancer endpoints and functions, such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, and, mental health.

-OHA also reviewed the literature for a potential effect on noncancer endpoints and functions, such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, mental health, and others.
-Like the studies that examined cancer endpoints, most noncancer studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
-Moreover, many of the studies are cross-sectional looking at a slice of time rather than following people over time to look at changes.
+Most noncancer studies were similar to studies that examined cancer endpoints in the lack of actual RFR measurement for any one person and relied on personal recollection of habits, translated into exposure measures.
+Moreover, many studies took a cross-sectional look at a slice of time rather than follow people over time to look at changes.
 This makes it difficult to draw conclusions about the effects of RFR exposure on health.

-There was some indication of an effect of RFR on specific brain wave signals, but this was not observed in all studies and it was limited to studies where a cell phone was applied to the head for a period of time.
-There were also reported effects on reproductive endpoints, but these studies were also not consistent in their findings and were unable to account for many potential confounders.
-For example, longer use of phones associated with increased sperm abnormalities in men might be a result of longer periods of sitting down or having a running laptop in contact with the body for extended periods rather than RFR from the phone or a Wi-Fi router.
+There was some indication of an effect of RFR on specific brain wave signals.
+However, not all studies saw this effect.
+Also, the effect was recorded only in studies where a cell phone was held next to the head for some time.
+There were also reported effects on reproductive endpoints.
+However, these studies were not consistent in their findings and were unable to account for many potential confounders.
+For example, longer use of phones associated with increased sperm abnormalities in men might be a result of long periods of sitting down or running a laptop in contact with the body, rather than RFR from the phone or a Wi-Fi router.

-OHA noticed a variety of effects among studies looking at health outcomes associated with phone use and screen time (including TV, laptops, etc.).
+OHA noticed a variety of effects among studies looking at health outcomes associated with phone use and screen time (this includes TV, laptops, etc.).
 There is good evidence to suggest that screen and phone time are associated with poorer mental health indicators and sleep.
-The exact attributes associated with the use of these devices (RFR exposure, content, etc.) need to be explored further in longitudinal (long term follow-up) studies, in-depth health assessments, double blind studies, and RFR exposure assessments.
+The exact attributes associated with the use of these devices (RFR exposure, content, etc.) need to be explored further in long term follow-up studies, in-depth health assessments, double-blind studies, and RFR exposure assessments.

-Finally, it is important to reiterate that even though SB 283 directed OHA to particularly review health effects in school or similar environments, most of the studies available for review were largely unrelated to school settings.
-That said, OHA included studies that targeted exposures that overlap those expected in a school setting with many estimating higher exposures.
-Overall, the available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects, although, as mentioned above, more research is needed.
-This is in line with conclusions on RFR exposures and health by the U.S. Food and Drug Administration, the Centers for Disease Control and Prevention, the National Cancer Institute, and other agencies that work to protect population health.
+It is important to reiterate that even though SB 283 directed OHA to concentrate on the review of health effects in school or similar environments, most of the studies available for review were largely unrelated to school settings.
+That said, OHA included studies that overlap those expected in a school setting with many estimating higher exposures.
+Overall, the available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects.
+However, as mentioned above, more research is needed.
+This is in line with conclusions on RFR exposures and health by the U.S. Food & Drug Administration, the Centers for Disease Control and Prevention, the National Cancer Institute and other agencies that work to protect population health.